How to buy a house with low income

 USDA loan

-However, the home must be located in an eligible rural area, which means you might only qualify if you’re buying far from a city — although many suburban areas are also eligible for USDA financing, according to Wallace.
+Similar to a VA loan, a USDA loan doesn’t require a down payment, but the home must be located in an eligible rural area, which means you might only qualify if you’re buying far from a city — although many suburban areas are also eligible for USDA financing, according to Wallace.

-Also, your income can’t exceed 115 percent of the AMI, and you’ll pay mortgage insurance with this loan, too, in the form of an upfront guarantee fee and then annual fees.
+Also, your income can’t exceed 115 percent of the AMI, and you’ll pay mortgage insurance with this loan, too, in the form of an upfront guarantee fee and annual fees.

 Good Neighbor Next Door program